Top of page

 To be eligible for the HAT@ECU Program, applicants must:

-• Be an Australian citizen (including Aboriginal and Torres Strait Islander people), a Permanent Resident, or a New Zealand citizen.
+• Be an Australian citizen (including Aboriginal and Torres Strait Islander peoples), an Australian Permanent Resident, or a New Zealand citizen with the right to work in Australia.

 • I81 Master of Teaching (Early Childhood)